int-brain-lab/iblvideo/README.md

 ## Installing DLC locally on an IBL server

+Official installation instructions for deeplabcut: https://github.com/AlexEMG/DeepLabCut/blob/master/docs/installation.md

 ### Pre-requisites

+Install spike sorting server as per https://docs.google.com/document/d/1NYVlVD8OkwRYUaPeHo3ZFPuwpv_E5zgUVjLsV0V5Ko4

+### Installation of cuda

-Install spike sorting server as per https://docs.google.com/document/d/1NYVlVD8OkwRYUaPeHo3ZFPuwpv_E5zgUVjLsV0V5Ko4 Install CUDA libraries matching the TensorFlow version (10.0 for DeepLabCut 2.0 as of January 2020) https://docs.google.com/document/d/1UyXUOx21mwrpBtCcS51avnikmyCPCzXEtTRaTetH-Mo
+Install CUDA libraries matching the TensorFlow version (10.0 for DeepLabCut 2.0 as of January 2020) https://docs.google.com/document/d/1UyXUOx21mwrpBtCcS51avnikmyCPCzXEtTRaTetH-Mo

-### Before starting

-Official installation instructions are here: https://github.com/AlexEMG/DeepLabCut/blob/master/docs/installation.md

 As mentioned in the CUDA install guide, the installation procedure may differ a bit given the fact that we need to support several CUDA toolkit versions.
 In order to install DLC properly we will have to: